dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * payload: "String"

-    The value of the payload is the Base64Url Encoded string containing the unsigned JSON vCon.
+    The value of the payload is the Base64Url Encoded string containing the unsigned form of the JSON vCon.
     The general construction of the payload string value is described in section 7.2.1 of [JWK]

 * signatures "Signature[]"